What Is A Motif in Literature?— A motif in literature is a recurrent idea, object or image that appears in a work of literature. In other words, motif

 Motif Examples In Literature

-Below are some of the motif examples that re found in a work of literature.
+Below are some of the motif in literature examples that are found in a work of literature.

 Some of the examples of motif in literature are The Great Gatsby by F. Scott Fitzgerald and Arthur Miller's play, Death of a Salesman where motif was created through the use of imagery, structural development and other element n literature such as language.
 For instance, in Death of a salesman, the flute was used to convey rural and idyllic notions.